Treyarch/anime-metada/readme.md

 - Updates the <rating> tag in the tvshow.nfo file with the score from Jikan
 - Replaces all <genre> tags with genres from the Jikan API
 - Updates <tag> elements with theme data from the Jikan API
+- Updates <trailer> element with YouTube trailer links in Kodi-compatible format
 - Handles cases where anime titles might not match exactly